Parables of Jesus' Authority

-The religious leaders questioned Jesus about His authority after some incidents at the temple and He responded by telling them two parables.
-But let's first look at what led up to that moment in time as recorded in Matthew chapter 21.
+The religious leaders asked Jesus for evidence regarding His authority.
+It was after some incidents at the temple.
+He responded by telling them parables.
+But let’s first look at what led up to that moment as recorded in Matthew chapter 21.
 Remember, these are the Israelites; their foremost authority was Scripture, followed closely behind by the religious leadership.
-Now here is the evidence that He had given them in the preceding few hours.
+Now here is the evidence that He had given them in the preceding hours.

 Jews from all over the world came to Jerusalem to observe Passover.
 On the first day of the feast, everyone in the nation put their sacrificial lamb on display to show that it was spotless and worthy of covering sins.
 That day, God also put His Lamb on display –the righteous One who would take away the sins of the entire world (Matthew 21:1-3).